apache/royale-docs/features/as3/abstract-classes.md

 [Apache Royale](https://royale.apache.org/){:target='_blank'} adds support for declaring `abstract` classes in [ActionScript](features/as3).
 An abstract class cannot be instantiated using the `new` keyword, meaning that it must be subclassed.
 Additionally, an abstract class may declare `abstract` methods that do not have a function body.
 Abstract methods must be implemented by the concrete subclass, similar to how the methods of an interface must also be implemented.

-## Enable abstract classes
+## Compiler option

-Like other [new ActionScript language features](features/as3#new-actionscript-language-features-in-royale) that Royale adds, abstract classes are enabled by default.
+Royale enables abstract classes by default.
 To disable abstract classes in your application, use the `-allow-abstract-classes` compiler option.

 ```sh
 mxmlc -allow-abstract-classes=false MyApp.mxml